sak042/Wessim/README.md

 The following programs are required to run Wessim or to prepare input files:
 * **pysam** library: go to http://code.google.com/p/pysam/ to install pysam
 * **numpy** library: go to http://numpy.scipy.org/ to install numpy
-* **gfServer** and **gfClient**: In probe hybridization mode, Wessim runs more than 100,000 queries again the reference genome.
+* **gfServer** and **gfClient**: In probe hybridization mode, Wessim runs more than 100,000 queries against the reference genome.
 This essentially requires a local blat server. gfServer and gfClient are pre-compiled programs for establishing private blat server on your computer. go to http://hgdownload.cse.ucsc.edu/admin/exe/ to download gfServer and gfClient (and set your local path to access the two programs anywhere).
 For more details about the tools, please refer to http://genome.ucsc.edu/FAQ/FAQblat.html#blat5
 * **faToTwoBit**: go to http://hgdownload.cse.ucsc.edu/admin/exe/ and download faToTwoBit.
 This is required to convert your FASTA file to .2bit
 * **samtools**: samtools is needed to index your sample genome FASTA file (samtools faidx).
 * **GemSim** error models: Wessim uses GemSim's empirical error models for NGS read generation.
 Go to GemSim's project page (http://sourceforge.net/projects/gemsim/) to download GemSim.
 You will find several model files (e.g. ill100v4_p.gzip) under 'models' directory.
 Save them and remember their location.